-Evidence: Dorchester County partners with Junior Achievement (JA) to implement financial literacy and gather evidence of student mastery of knowledge and skills, which includes a simulation titled Economics for Success and a financial Literacy check-off sheet.
+Dorchester County partners with Junior Achievement (JA) of the Eastern Shore to implement financial literacy and gather evidence of student mastery of knowledge and skills, which includes a simulation titled Economics for Success and a financial Literacy check-off sheet.

-9-12 All high school students participate in the financial literacy program in the required Government course using the Financial Fitness for Life series for grades 9-12.
-Grade 10 will implement the Junior Achievement program for the 2021-2022 school year.
+9-12 All high school students participate in the financial literacy program in the required Government course using the Financial Fitness for Life series for grades 9-12 coupled with Junior Achievement "Advanced Financial Park" lessons.
+Grade 10 will implement the Junior Achievement program (Advanced Finance Park) for the 2022-2023 school year.